couchbase/indexing/secondary/docs/design/markdown/terminology.md

 under concurrent modification.
 For a detailed explanation of the problem, please read [Reference 3](https://docs.google.com/document/d/1Y_aXMUBzEvLf8PO8CJYv5eYiQmKsNYzMr6Fq30Cl6xg/edit#heading=h.phqy8trsrvu4).

+**topology** - Collection of local-indexer nodes take part in building and servicing secondary index.
+For any given index a subset of local-indexer nodes will be responsible for building the index, some of them acting as master and few others acting as active replicas.
+Topology also defines partitions and slices for an index.

 **Point in time query** -

 **Stable scan** -